 Office of Broadband Development and the Rural Broadband Fund

-Governor Mark Parsons has made promoting broadband access a key tenet of his administration since taking office in 2018.
+Governor Mike Parson has made promoting broadband access a key tenet of his administration since taking office in 2018.
 In a 2019 address, the Governor outlined plans for the state to begin providing funding “to cover the gaps in delivering broadband,” and his budget called for $5 million in funds to be allocated to the Rural Broadband Development Fund.

 The Governor also established the Broadband Development Office in 2018, charged with helping rural communities receive access to broadband.
 The office has released the Missouri Broadband Plan, which outlines five goals for the office in closing the state’s digital divide: